cvs-health/coldstart/CONTRIBUTING.md

 Below are the instructions on how to setup a development version of coldstart, but contributions to the documentation and issue-resolving are very welcome.

+## Sign CLA

+Before contributing to this CVS Health sponsored project, you will need to sign the associated [Contributor License Agreement](https://forms.office.com/r/HvYxTheDG5).

 ## Setup for Development

 * First, clone the repo: